-Vegan peanut butter banana ice cream enjoyed in a bowl or cone is a treat you won’t mind serving your kids.
+Have you discovered vegan banana ice cream?
+It’s hard to believe that the base of this creamy, dairy-free treat is simply ripe frozen banana.
+Peanut butter banana ice cream with just a hint of chocolate can be enjoyed in a bowl or cone.
+It’s a dessert you won’t mind serving your kids.
 Or someone else’s kids.
 Just make sure they leave some for you!

 Banana, peanut butter, and a touch of chocolate are classic trio in desserts and don’t disappoint in this frozen dessert.